 Each of Jack G. Arroyo, Jr. and Consuelo M. Ynares-Santiago have been serving the Company as an independent director for more than nine (9) years.
-The Company's Corporate Governance Committee shall evaluate their independence and determine whether they possess all the qualifications and none of the disqualifications to act as independent director of the Company, in accordance with the Amended Manual on Corporate Governance and shall make the necessary endorsements for Board approval, in the meetings scheduled on May 13, 2024.
-Upon favorable endorsement by the Company's Corporate Governance Committee, the Board, upon finding meritorious reasons for such re-election, shall approve and endorse for the vote of the stockholders of the Company the re-election of Jack G. Arroyo, Jr. and Consuelo M. Ynares-Santiago in the 2024 Annual Stockholders' Meeting9.
+The Company's Corporate Governance Committee has evaluated their independence and determined that they possess all the qualifications and none of the disqualifications to act as independent director of the Company, in accordance with the Amended Manual on Corporate Governance.
+Accordingly, the necessary endorsements for Board approval were made in the meetings held on May 13, 2024.
+Upon favorable endorsement by the Company's Corporate Governance Committee, the Board, upon finding meritorious reasons for such re-election, approved and endorsed for the vote of the stockholders of the Company the re-election of Jack G. Arroyo, Jr. and Consuelo M. Ynares-Santiago in the 2024 Annual Stockholders' Meeting in compliance with the provisions of the Amended Manual on Corporate Governance.